 The Chakat had stopped making noise.
 The gang members poked and prodded it for a while then took it down.
 Dark wet splotches stained the leather jacket; Boris' heart leapt into his mouth.
 The idiots hadn't killed hir, had they?
 The cops wouldn't listen to any half-assed excuses if this turned out to be a homicide.
 He reached for his communicator-

 "This?"
 One of the gang members held up the bundle.
 A tail and two legs dangled out of it.
 "Nuttin'.
 Just some trash we was gonna throw out."
-The other gang members fanned out, their cues at the ready.
+The other gang members brandished their cues.

 "I think that would be a spectacularly bad idea," the Chakat replied in a lilting, almost musical voice that turned Boris' blood to ice.
 "I think you'd better give it to me instead."

 "You want it?"
 The gang member shook the bundle; it stirred a little.

 Boris almost fainted with relief; the kid wasn't dead.
 But the game become much too rich for him.
 Better to fold and take his lumps than ride out a losing hand.
 "Come on," he said brusquely, grabbing Rudy by the arm and dragging him off his stool.

 The new Chakat half turned, blocking Boris' advance.
 "Just where do you think you're going, blob butt?"

 "This ain't none of my affair," Boris replied, attempting to bull past.